lboynton/uglify-php/README.md

 A simple PHP wrapper for [Uglify JS](https://github.com/mishoo/UglifyJS2) and [Uglify CSS](https://github.com/fmarcia/UglifyCSS)

+## Installation

+Simply run `composer require smallhadroncollider/uglify-php`.
+You'll need to make sure that your `minimum-stability` requirement in `composer.json` is set to `dev`.

 ## Usage

 First make sure you've installed Uglify JS and/or Uglify CSS on your system.
 You can check for their presence with `which uglifyjs` and `which uglifycss`.